Permian Basin • West Texas SCADA

 Local Field Service, From Midland to the Delaware Basin

 Merobix is a Texas company, and the Permian is where our field crew works most.
-Commissioning is done on-site — we do not ship you a gateway with a PDF and wish you luck.
-The same team that installs your monitoring also handles Siemens and Allen-Bradley PLC programming and builds UL 508A control panels, including C1D2 construction for classified locations at wellsites and compressor stations, so wiring changes and control logic tweaks discovered during commissioning get fixed on the spot instead of spawning a second vendor's work order.
+Commissioning is done on-site - we do not ship you a gateway with a PDF and wish you luck.
+The same team that installs your monitoring also handles Siemens and Allen-Bradley PLC programming and builds custom industrial control panels, with C1D2-rated hardware options available for classified locations at wellsites and compressor stations, so wiring changes and control logic tweaks discovered during commissioning get fixed on the spot instead of spawning a second vendor's work order.

 A typical Permian commissioning runs like this: